 Sgt.
 James Wilson.
 Rheinberg War Cemetery.
 Collective grave 18.
 G. Son of Thomas Wilson, and of Janet K. Wilson, of Douglas, Lanarkshire, England.

-F/O. Reginald Bertram Smith.
+Fg Off.
+Reginald Bertram Smith.
 Rheinberg War Cemetery.
 Collective grave 18.
 G.2-5.
 Born on the 18th August 1911 in Halifax, Nova Scotia, Canada.
 Son of Thomas B. Smith and Catherine Monica Smith, of Sydney, Nova Scotia, Canada.
 Epitaph: 'Most Sacred Heart Of Jesus, Have Mercy On Him'.

-P/O. William Wallace Wagner.
-Rheinberg War Cemetery.
-Collective grave 18.
-G.2-5.
-Further information (supplied by Rob Wagner): Son of Robert H. Wagner and Beryl Wagner, of Napanee, Ontario, Canada. born in Salinas, California, in July 1922.
 His older brother, Richard, was two years older.
 The family lived in North Hollywood while their father, Bob, worked for Warner Bros.
 The entire family - Billy's uncles and cousins - were in the motion picture business.
 Richard joined the US Army in 1942, but Billy was living in Napanee by the end of the 1930’s when his parents moved back to their original home.
 He joined the Royal Bank of Canada, and, as you know, joined the RCAF on November 30th, 1942, against his parents wishes.
 10 Operations - with 53.10 operational flying hours logged.

 The only personal titbit about Billy in the RCAF told to Rob Wagner, (cousin of Plt Off.
 William Wagner) by his brother many years ago.
 Billy flew a total of 11 missions, but each mission was exceedingly difficult for him to fly.
 He admitted to his brother, while they were on leave in New York City in 1944, that he faked illness to get out of one mission.
 Apparently this was not uncommon among bomber crews.
 The last thing he told his brother before he parted was that he believed he was never coming back.
 It was the last time Richard saw his brother.

 Billy was declared missing in action.
 His parents never knew of his fate, although they firmly believed he was alive, until he was officially declared killed in action in December 1945.

-Anderson Lake was named after P/O. Nels Peter Helin Anderson on 16th December 1994.
+Anderson Lake was named after Plt Off.
+Nels Peter Helin Anderson on 16th December 1994.